WOMEN AND CHILD RIGHTS ADVOCATES FOR PEACEFUL AND SUSTAINABILITY DEVELOPMENT, JUSTICE AND FREEDOM UNDER UNITED NATIONS (ECOSOC)

 Mission statement:

-Values the principles of all aspects of its work.
+UNGH PROTECTION ORGANIZATION Values the principles of all aspects of its work.
 Accountability and transparency • Non-violence — All women and girls have the right to live in violence-free families and communities. • Respect — All women and girls have the right to be treated with respect and dignity. • Empowerment — All women and girls have the right to make their own decisions and control their own lives. • Partnership — Civil society must work together to bring about peaceful communities.
-No single NGO or other entity can do it alone. • Community Leadership — Efforts to build peaceful communities should be led by women and girls from the community. to help the needy, Orphans, Drugs Audits, Hiv Aids, child right, widows right, community health awareness and many more
+No single NGO or other entity can do it alone. • Community Leadership — Efforts to build peaceful communities should be led by women and girls from the community. to help the needy, Orphans, Drugs Audits, Hiv Aids, child right, widows right, community health awareness and many more UNGH PROTECTION ORGANISATION

 Year established: